 String of Pearls (Senecio rowleyanus)

-Strings of round, pea-like beads that cascade like a beaded curtain.
-Stunning — but it’s a succulent that demands a very bright spot and a careful hand with watering.
+The string of pearls forms strings of round, pea-like beads that cascade like a beaded curtain.
+Stunning - but it’s a succulent that demands a very bright spot and a careful hand with watering.
 Overwatering is the usual cause of failure.

 Burro’s Tail (Sedum morganianum)